 Coffee beans have some of the strongest cell walls in the plant kingdom.
 They have external rings that reinforce the cell, increasing its stiffness and strength.

 When coffee is roasted, the increased temperature and transformation of water into gas create high levels of pressure inside the beans.
-These conditions change the structure of the cell walls from rigid to rubbery.
+These conditions change the structure of the cell walls from rigid to rubbery. creating a physical change in the coffee.
 This happens because of the presence of polysaccharides (bonded sugar molecules).

 The internal matter pushes out towards the cell walls, leaving a gas-filled void in the center.
 This means that the beans expand in volume as they decline in mass.
 Much of the gas build-up is carbon dioxide that will be released after the roast.